Message From President Creehan Regarding Athletic Conference Affiliation

 Today I received an e-mailed letter from Robin Capehart, president of West Liberty University, informing me of the intended departure of nine member institutions from the West Virginia Intercollegiate Athletic Conference (WVIAC), of which we are a member, to form a new conference.
 The plan calls for the new league to begin competition in the fall of 2013.
 The upcoming 2012-2013 academic year would not be affected.

 This news was unexpected.
-No prior contacts had been made with A-B College about this possible departure of member institutions or about establishing a new conference.
+No prior contacts had been made with AB University about this possible departure of member institutions or about establishing a new conference.

 Departing schools include University of Charleston, Concord University, Fairmont State University, Glenville State College, Seton Hill University, Shepherd University, West Liberty University, West Virginia State University, and West Virginia Wesleyan College.
 A total of six colleges will remain in the WVIAC, including Alderson Broaddus University, Bluefield State College, Davis & Elkins College, Ohio Valley University, University of Pittsburgh at Johnstown, and Wheeling Jesuit University.